Last Updated on January 11, 2024

 Although it has existed for nearly five years, the International Entrepreneur Parole (IEP) program has received very little attention from employers and foreign workers.
-The Obama administration established the program in 2017 and has been the subject of extensive litigation since its inception.
+The Obama administration established the program in 2017, and it has been the subject of extensive litigation since its inception.

 What is the International Entrepreneur Parole Program?